- Docs

 APIs

-The APIs are our recommended choice for customers requiring integration from a system which cannot use our SDKs or CLI App.
+The APIs are the recommended choice for systems that cannot use our SDKs or CLI App.

-Using these "raw" APIs provide you with micro services which you'll need to build your own additional logic around to handle response outcomes, retries, and for exception handling.
+The raw APIs give you direct access to platform microservices, but you'll need to build your own logic around them to handle response outcomes, retries, and exception handling.

 As we add new platform features, the APIs are automatically updated to support those features.